sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.3.9 =
+* Added `crafty-social-button-image` class to button images for easier styling

 = 1.3.8 =
 * Added link buttons for Ebay, Vimeo and SpecificFeeds
 * Stopped email links opening a blank window